LahkLeKey/MauiStory.App/README.md

 > Hopefully it will be a smooth to transition between the two regardless

 investigating a login solution where you only need to provide a character name and you with be authenticated or prompted to create it if its not taken.
+(A.k.a "Accountless" [opt into link email, no barrier to entry for new players])